storj/storj/docs/design/auditing-containment.md

 3. The node can't read the piece due to a file permission issue (a SNO config mistake).
 4. The node can't read the piece due to bad sectors on the HDD.

-For the first case, the node doesn't necessarily need to be contained.

-For the second case, the node does need to be contained.
+For 1, the node doesn't necessarily need to be contained.
+For 2, the node does need to be contained.

-For the third and fourth cases, the node should probably also be contained.
+For 3 and 4, the node should probably also be contained.

 We need to find out what the error messages are for these different cases so that we don't lump the first case with the rest.

-#### Handling Contained Nodes
+### Handling Contained Nodes
 New functionality needs to be added to the audit verifier, where upon receiving a pointer, the verifier should first iterate through the nodes listed in the pointer and check if they have a `contained` field set to true on their NodeDossier or not.

 For nodes that are not contained, the audit will continue as normal.